 Next available Try It! classes are scheduled for

-Space on Monday evening and Sunday morning is limited to a maximum of two.
-Saturday and Sunday evenings are limited to a minimum of five and a maximum of 10.
+Space on Monday and Tuesday evenings is limited to a maximum of two.
+Sunday evenings are limited to a minimum of five and a maximum of 10.
 Reservations are required.
 Please check back for additional dates.

 Gift certificates are available.